 The newer wave

 Four smaller venues round out the tracked set.
 EdgeX runs a StarkEx order book at aggressive 0.012% / 0.038% rates.
 Hibachi charges nothing on the maker side and 0.045% taker with zk-verified settlement.
-MYX matches at 0.04% / 0.06% across Arbitrum, Linea, and BNB Chain.
+At VIP Tier 0, MYX charges 0.045%-0.055% for each executed open, increase, close, or decrease.
 Variational quotes RFQ-style with zero trading fees at 50x.
 All are earlier-stage than the top four; treat depth, not fees, as the deciding factor and check their live pages before sizing up.

 Which venue for which trader

-Large orders on BTC or ETH: GMX, where oracle fills erase slippage.
+For a large BTC or ETH order, review GMX's net price impact and full quote.
 Forex, gold, indices, or stocks on-chain: Ostium first, gTrade if you want the 1000x end.
 Order book mechanics and CEX-style tools: ApeX Omni, with EdgeX as the low-fee challenger.
 Fee-minimizers willing to trade on younger books: Hibachi or Variational.
 Gas will not tie-break anything; every venue here shares Arbitrum's cents-per-transaction costs.
 Model your own volume with the fee calculator.

 What is the best perp DEX on Arbitrum in 2026?+